maefahluang-uni/lab-oodp-oodc/README.md

 To build and run the project, run Maven with the `verify` goal.
 This will compile, package (generating the WAR file), and run the integration tests on the deployed Web service.
 The integration tests should run without error.

 #### (d) Build and run the project on GitHub
 On Github, you can setup a CI-CD workflow to automatically build and test your project when you push the code.
 TO create a workflow, go to workflow tab on your github repository and choose `Java with Maven`.
 Github will generate a maven.yml file and allow you to edit.
 You can edit the maven command on the last line to specify the maven goal to run.
-Also, please make sure you use Java 11 for building as maven failsafe plugin require.
-You can test this workflow by pushing the code to your repository and see the log in the workflow tab.
+Also, please make sure to use Java 11 for building as maven failsafe plugin require.
+To test this workflow, you can push the code to your repository and see the log in the workflow tab.
 ![](github-workflow.png)

 #### (e) Reflect on the project